of the Professional Photographers of Los Angeles County

 1. Critique Only (CO)

-Critique Only is meant to help Aspiring Members further their qualification in order to upgrade to a professional level within PPLAC.
+Critique Only is meant to help Student and Aspiring members further their skills and improve in the craft with the goal of participating in DPC to earn merits.
 The image may be from any of the categories below and will be judged the same but without the announcement of a score.
 Judges are encouraged to critique the image to help the member.
 These images will only receive a “merited” announcement if scored 80 or above, which will count as a “virtual” merit, but is NOT eligible for any awards or ribbons.
 This also applies if you belong to another affiliate, other than PPLAC, and wish to receive a judges’ critique.

 Architecture: Exterior and/or interior Images of structures.
 Structure must be the dominate feature.
 May include people.